Getting Started¶

 Tests¶

-The test binaries are compiled to the $BUILD_DIR/tests/
+The test binaries are compiled to the $BUILD_DIR/tests/ directory.
+The

-binary runs all of the library unit tests.
+library-tests binary runs all of the library unit tests.
 The remaining

 binaries contain self-contained feature tests.